 This is the last modern game (let’s define modern as DX11 era) game on our list, and an unsurprising one.
-Disco Elysium is, to our estimation, the first RPG since Fallout: New Vegas to be on a comparable level to the great classic RPGs of past overall, which of course includes role-playing potential.
+Disco Elysium is, to our estimation, the first RPG since Fallout: New Vegas to be on a comparable level to the great classic RPGs of past overall (but we still need to play Underrail!) which of course includes role-playing potential.
 Two things jump out at you when first deep diving into Disco Elysium, which might be the most content dense RPG of all time, dethroning Planescape: Torment, and those two things are its role-playing potential and its world building.
 It has a very structured, artistic, natural way of presenting its rich universe to you, just like all the greats.

 It is an isometric game so while it’s technically modern it doesn’t really look or feel the part, however it certainly looks and feels like the throwback game that it is.
-And it made a wise decision to keep combat out of the game, a decision some people wish Planescape: Torment made; I disagree with this notion for Planescape: Torment however, that game should just have vastly improved combat instead, but I digress.
+It makes a controversial decision to keep combat out of the game, a decision some people wish Planescape: Torment made; I disagree with this notion for Planescape: Torment however, that game should just have vastly improved combat instead, but I digress.

 Disco Elysium does set itself apart however with its writing style.
 It is a comedic satire through and through, not completely different than The Outer Worlds in this regard, but unlike The Outer Worlds Disco Elysium is well written.
 This makes Disco Elysium a breath of fresh air even next to its great “cRPG” colleagues as none share its comedic style.
 I really love seeing the video game RPG genre reach new literary genres, and I hope to see more of this expansion in the future.